The U.S. fired 25% of its THAAD stockpile in 12 days. With Epic Fury underway, what the interceptor math reveals about empire’s industrial limits.

 The interceptor problem is the most immediate, but it sits within a broader inventory crisis.

 The current conflict is not with China.
 But every interceptor and long-range munition consumed defending Israel and Gulf bases is one fewer available for the Indo-Pacific contingency U.S. defense planning designates as its primary challenge.
+The structural implications of that arithmetic are the subject of the Jiang Xueqin analysis.

 How the Industrial Base Got Here